Dancing with Duality in Saudi Arabia: In Conversation with Author Stella Vance

 In the memoir, you write about a number of cross-cultural romantic relationships.
 Did you find that the divide in culture ever caused a similar problem in all the relationships?
 How would your fix this problem?

 Well, what I learned from dating foreign me was to REALLY and I mean REALLY appreciate American men!
-Hahaha, so not sure if any of the cultural problems were fixed—especially with Middle Eastern men.
+So I’m not sure if any of the cultural problems were fixed—especially with Middle Eastern men.